 Human Trafficking Task Force

 In 2022, the Kent County Sheriff's Office was the recipient of a grant through the Office of Victims of Crime to form a human trafficking task force.
-Teaming with The Salvation Army, the task force takes a victim-centered approach and is focused on victim care and recovery as well as the investigation and prosecution of traffickers.
+Teaming with victim service providers in the community, the task force takes a victim-centered approach and is focused on victim care and recovery as well as the investigation and prosecution of traffickers.